aiven/devportal/docs/integrations/rsyslog.rst

 integration by clicking Use integration in the modal window.

 .. image:: /images/integrations/remote-syslog-service-integrations.png
+   :alt: The page that shows the integrations available for a service

 Alternately, with the Aiven Client, first you need the id of the endpoint previously created